 Insights

 The most difficult part of dealing with data and analytics is simply just trying to understand what it is that you are observing.
 How are your customers actually behaving?
 What do they really want to know more about?
 How do they actually interact with your business?
-Analytics could be telling you a million different stories but insights is the process of understanding the true story of what is going on with your business and your customers.
+Analytics could be telling you a million different stories but insights, especially critical insights, is the process of understanding the true story of what is going on with your business and your customers.

 Another way of framing this, every business can be viewed as a complicated mesh of different systems.
 While we love to think that we all understand exactly how everything works, no one actually knows how everything works 100% of the time.
 Not the founder, not the CEO…no one understands it completely.

-Insights is the “ah-ha” moment when data and analytics come together into a cohesive story that allows you to better see the reality of what’s going on with your business.
+Insights is the “ah-ha” moment when data and analytics come together into a cohesive story that allows you to better see the reality of what’s going on with your business that were sourced from various data sources.

 Remember, reporting does not equal insights.
 Reporting is the process of organizing data into summaries.
 Insights is the result of exploring data and reports in order to extract meaningful information to improve business performance.
 Reporting translates raw data into information.
 Analysis transforms data and information into insights.